 It’s hard to believe but Halloween is this weekend, with the giant Thanksgiving shopping spree (dubbed by some “shopping hell week”)—Black Friday, Small Business Saturday, Sofa Sunday, and Cyber Monday— just around the corner, December creeping up sooner than you know, and the last-minute Christmas Eve procrastinators’ buying frenzy a forgone conclusion to the season.
 But wait, enjoy your Christmas Day, and then there’s more!
 The after-Christmas return barrage and hunt for mega-discounts, the year-end clearance sales that wind up 2015, and before you know it you’ll be on to 2016 with an entirely new sales and marketing year to plan.

 Of course that doesn’t mean that they will finish quickly.
-While the PwC 2015 Retail & Consumer Holiday Outlook reports that 29% of holiday shopping will be completed before Black Friday, a September, 2015 poll of holiday shoppers found that 55% (and 60% of online shoppers) plan to finish their shopping in December, and 20% don’t expect to finish until Christmas Eve, while just 4% expect to finish in October.
+While the PwC 2015 Retail & Consumer Holiday Outlook reports that 29% of holiday shopping will be completed before Black Friday, it also found that 55% (and 60% of online shoppers) plan to finish their shopping in December, and 20% don’t expect to finish until Christmas Eve, while just 4% expect to finish in October.

 Holiday Shopping Statistics